-Subjects will refrain from smoking or using tobacco products during each clinic stay.
-Consumption of unsweetened coffee and tea in moderate amounts will be permitted.
-Breakfast can be served approximately two hours post-dosing, lunch approximately 4-6 hours after dosing and dinner will be served approximately 8-10 hours after dosing.
+Subjects will refrain from smoking or using tobacco products during the clinic stay.
+Standardized meals and beverages will be served the evening prior to dosing and will be provided by the clinical site.
+Water is allowed ad libitum, as well as tea and coffee in moderate amounts.
+Breakfast can be served approximately two hours post-dosing, lunch approximately 4-6 hours after dosing, the last evening meal of the day will be served approximately 8-10 hours post dosing, and an evening snack is permitted no later than 13 hours post dose.
+The evening prior to dosing, subjects will fast overnight and receive only clear liquids.